“Children have the right to protection from violence, abuse and neglect, and from being hurt or mistreated, physically or mentally.”

 - Promoting Universal Birth Registration, Indonesia

-- Strengthening the Justice System for Children in Contact with the Law, Laos
+- Strengthening the Justice System for Children in Contact with the Law, Laos, with contributions from the Australian Government

 - Adolescent Engagement Program, Myanmar